canjs/can-connect-signalr/docs/createData.md

 // })
 ```

-It's expected the server responds with the message data plus it's `id` like:
+The server should respond with the message data plus it's `id`:

 ```js
 {